curv3d/curv/ideas/Packages.md

 Some file types that might be supported:
 * `*.curv` -- a Curv expression, which evaluates to an arbitrary value.
+* `*.cdef` -- a list of Curv definitions, which are textually included by the parent directory module.
+Recursive dependencies allowed between *.cdef files.
+Can't directly import this file type, it's not an expression.
 * `*.json`
 * `*.toml`
 * `*.rsdf` -- a Regularly Sampled Distance Field -- a voxel grid of distance